 (Please remind me next year.
 Okay?
 Thanks.)

-The apples baked beautifully and thick slices of Apple Pecan Loaf Cake has been wonderful for snacks and breakfasts.
+The apples baked beautifully and thick slices of Apple Pecan Loaf Cake have been wonderful for snacks and breakfasts.
+The cake is filled with tender chunks of apples, chopped pecans, and served with a drizzle of caramel sauce.
 My family is working on a Christmas puzzle as I type, our new tradition, and they are eating the last of the cake.
 I guess it’s time to make more.

 Disclosure: This post was brought to you by Opal Apples.
 Sponsored posts such as these help behind the scenes at Kitchen Confidante.
 Thank you so much for supporting brands that matter to me and for making my blog part of your day!

 Apple Pecan Loaf Cake

 - 2 cups flour

 - 1 teaspoon baking soda

 - 1/4 teaspoon cinnamon